tobydox/droid-VNC-server/README.md

 This repo forked from https://github.com/appknox/droid-VNC-server

-The differences with the upstreem repo are:
+The differences with the upstream repo are:

 1. Migrated to Android Studio 3 / Gradle 4.1
 2. Added handling for mouse wheel, in vnc server binary